box-community/box-curl-samples/README.md

      -H "authorization: Bearer <ACCESS_TOKEN>" \
      -d '{
          "mode": "single_item_qa",
-         "prompt": "Could you summarize this article?",
-         "items": [
+         "prompt": "What is the value provided by public APIs based on this document?", "items": [
         {
             "type": "file",